 |Connection Servers||7 (5 for connections from inside the corporate network and 2 for connections from outside)|

 |vLANs||See Example of a LAN-Based Horizon Building Block for 4,000 Virtual Machine Desktops.|

 |Modular networking switch||1|

-Each vCenter Server can support up to 35,000 registered virtual machines.
-This support enables you to have building blocks that contain more than 2,000 virtual machine desktops.
-However, the actual block size is also subject to other Horizon 7-specific limitations.
+Depending on the specific configuration, each vCenter Server can support up a large number of virtual machines.
+This support enables you to have large building blocks of virtual machine desktops.
+However, the actual block size is also subject to other VMware Horizon-specific limitations.

 For both examples described here, a network core can load balance incoming requests across Connection Server instances.
 Support for a redundancy and failover mechanism, usually at the network level, can prevent the load balancer from becoming a single point of failure.
 For example, the Virtual Router Redundancy Protocol (VRRP) can communicate with a load balancer to add redundancy and failover capability.